code16/sharp/docs/guide/commands.md

 - `configureFormModalTitle(string $formModalTitle)`: if the Command has a Form, the title of the modal will be its label, or `$formModalTitle` if defined
 - `configureFormModalButtonLabel(string $formModalButtonLabel)`: if the Command has a Form, the label of the OK button will be `$formModalButtonLabel`
 - `configurePageAlert(string $template, string $alertLevel = null, string $fieldKey = null, bool $declareTemplateAsPath = false)`: display a dynamic message above the Form; [see detailed doc](page-alerts.md)
+- `configureFormModalSubmitAndReopenButton(?string $label = null)`: only useful to Commands with forms; if set, an additional button will be displayed to allow the user to submit the form and immediately reopen the Command; the label of the button will be `$label` if defined.

 ### Command return types